caseytechschool-cts/Python-Club-Term-2-2022/readME.md

 4. Create mathematical animations
    1. [manim](https://www.manim.community/)

-There are many more useful packages are out there.
-You may need to do a quick research to find out appropriate packages for your application.
+There are many more useful packages out there.
+You may need to do a quick research to find out appropriate packages for your application, if you wish to build one in the future.

 ### Distributing your application
 You have developed an amazing Windows application, and you can run it anytime from your `pyCharm` project.